DHTMLX/scheduler/README.md

 dhtmlxScheduler v.6.0.3 Standard

-To use dhtmlxScheduler in non-GPL projects (and get Pro version of the product), please obtain Commercial/Enterprise or Ultimate license on our site https://dhtmlx.com/docs/products/dhtmlxScheduler/#licensing or contact us at info@dhtmlx.com
+To use dhtmlxScheduler in non-GPL projects (and get Pro version of the product), please obtain Individual, Commercial, Enterprise or Ultimate license on our site https://dhtmlx.com/docs/products/dhtmlxScheduler/#licensing or contact us at info@dhtmlx.com

 (c) XB Software